 I wanted to make something fun and personal, yet artful and representative of good fortune.
 Ann is a talented artist with an extensive background in print making.
 Early in our friendship, we both were intrigued by the beauty of Mehndi design.
 We even had a Mehndi/henna decorating party of our own.
 Mehndi is a form of temporary body art usually drawn on hands and feet with henna paste, most common in India.
 There are many meanings to its various designs and some are used ceremonially.
 It’s so beautiful, we both really fell in love with the aesthetic.

 The idea came to me that I should do a Mehndi inspired cookie for her.
-With our busy lives, we may not have the time to practice this intricate art form, but we can reminisce about it over some delicious spiced roll-out cookies.
+With our busy lives, we may not have the time, purpose, or even the right, to practice this intricate art form, but we can talk about how much we admire it over some delicious spiced roll-out cookies.

 I found this recipe at Epicurious.com and it is so delicious, not to mention the perfect canvas for this project.
 I was intrigued by the use of ground mustard in the dough.
 I didn’t know what to expect flavor wise, but found that you really can’t taste it at all.
 It enhances the other spices in the dough, which are too numerous to mention here. (see recipe)

 After making your dough, you’ll divide it into two balls and roll out each between sheets of parchment.
 It will need to chill thoroughly, and I would suggest overnight.

 I made my own hand template.
 I didn’t have a hand cookie cutter, (although they are available) so I traced my own hand on a piece of heavy watercolor paper and cut it out.
 It worked great!
 I’d say cardboard or poster board would work well also.